eholin/WP-Simple-Secure-Contact-Form/README.md

 # Changelog

+## 0.2
+* Added flexible and simple customization for the widget

 ## 0.1
 * First release - only widget with simple contact form

 ## TODO
-- [ ] Add flexible and simple customization to widget
+- [Õ] Add flexible and simple customization to the widget
 - [ ] Add shordcode support
 - [ ] Improve animation in the form